 To reduce the harmful effects of alcohol and alcohol-based products, always opt for alcohol free toners enriched with natural ingredients such as witch hazel, green tea, cucumber and rose water.

 Natural face oils are commonly used, but they don't always work for everyone.
 They can be beneficial for dry skin type folks but they are comedogenic and tend to clog pores if you have oily skin and large open pores on your face.

-Struggling with open pores, learn the five most effective means to clean out open pores.
+Struggling with open pores, learn the three most effective means to get rid off open pores.

 Also know - “Why do dermatologists suggest non-comedogenic products?”